commintern/commintern.github.io/index.md

 Mathematics][] , [The Hong Kong Polytechnic University][], under the supervision of [Dr. Zhao Xingqiu][] (HKPU) and [Dr. Ye Zhisheng][] (NUS).

-I am visiting NUS as a research assistant this summer.
+I am visiting to ISE department in NUS as a research assistant this summer.

 My research interest is applied statistics.
 I am working on research in Accelerated Life Testing.
 I would like to pursue Ph.D. in the future.